What is parchment paper made of?

-In this article, we’re going to find out exactly what makes parchment paper this versatile in the kitchen.
-We’ll also cover to a brief extent, other related aspects like safety, uses, recyclability, compostability and durability of parchment paper.
-Without wasting time, let’s get started.
+In this article, we’ll explore what makes parchment paper so handy in the kitchen.
+We’ll also touch on some other topics like safety, uses, recycling, composting and durability of parchment paper.
+Let’s dive right in.

 Parchment paper is made from unsized paper sheet which is essentially a paper that has not been treated with chemicals to improve its surface strength and water resistance.